Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Introduction

 together with certain extensions to $\alpha=0,1$ and $z\rightarrow\infty$.
 Note that the $D_{\alpha,z}$ with $\alpha>1$ do not play a role here because they would diverge on the pairs of states we consider, since the component states are pure.
 To our knowledge, this is the first time an operational interpretation of the $\alpha$-$z$ relative entropies, where $\alpha$ and $z$ are truly independent of each other, has been demonstrated.
-Let us note however that the special cases of the so-called `sandwiched' quantum relative entropies \cite{Muller-Lennert_et_al_2013} (see also a new generalization in \cite{Hiai_Jencova_2024}), where $\alpha=z$, and the Petz-type relative entropies \cite{Petz_85,Petz_86}, where $z=1$, have their own fields of applications and operational interpretations.
+Let us note however that the special cases of the so-called `sandwiched' quantum relative entropies \cite{Muller-Lennert_et_al_2013,Wilde2013StrongCF}, where $\alpha=z$, and the Petz-type relative entropies \cite{Petz_85,Petz_86}, where $z=1$, have their own fields of applications and operational interpretations.

-For the setting of asymptotic catalytic majorization between pairs of states in $\mc F$, we show the following result, which gives necessary and sufficient conditions in terms of the $\alpha$-$z$ relative entropies.
+For the setting of asymptotic catalytic majorization between pairs of states in $\mc F$, we show the following result, which gives necessary and sufficient conditions in terms of $\alpha$-$z$ relative entropies.